fluree/docs.flur.ee/src/content/0.15.0/guides/identity/auth_records.md

     <img src="https://s3.amazonaws.com/fluree-docs/authEntities.svg" alt="Diagram shows two auth entities, adminstrator and standardUser. administrator is assigned two roles: dbAdmin and chatUser. standardUser is only assigned one role - chatUser.">
 </p>

-Auth entities govern access to a database.
-Auth entities are issued tokens (in the hosted version) or sign queries/transactions, and that auth subject's permissions are applied to every database action that they perform.
+Auth entities govern access to a ledger.
+Auth entities are issued tokens (in the hosted version) or sign queries/transactions, and that auth subject's permissions are applied to every ledger action that they perform.

 An auth subject does not need to be tied a user.
 All auth entities can be used independently.
-However, a common use case is to assign auth entities to database users (via the `_user/auth` predicate).
+However, a common use case is to assign auth entities to ledger users (via the `_user/auth` predicate).
 Users can have multiple auth records, but multiple users cannot share the same auth record.

 ### User and Auth Entities